Thermadiag/stenos/docs/cvector.md

 // Store a reference wrapper to element 0 auto ref = vec[0];

-// Store a const reference of element 0 const int & c = ref;
+// Store a const reference to element 0 const int & c = ref;

 // This is ok: element 0 is still valid  as 'ref' holds a reference to the corresponding chunk